Permanent Resident Card Renewal

 Exceptions to Residency Obligations

 Sometimes permanent residents are unable to meet the residency obligations for personal reasons.
-Below are the exceptions to the rule that permanent residents must reside in Canada for at least 730 days out of the last five years prior (to being examined) to maintain their permanent resident status.
+Below are the scenarios where exceptions to the rule that permanent residents must reside in Canada for at least 730 days out of the last five years prior (to being examined) to maintain their permanent resident status may be considered:

-- Accompanying a Canadian spouse, common-law partner or parent (for dependent children under 22 years of age);
+- Accompanying a Canadian spouse, common-law partner or parent (for dependent children under 22 years of age) outside Canada;

 - Working for a Canadian business or the Canadian public service abroad;